 Does mediation benefit you if child support is at issue?

-Does mediation actually stand to help you and your opposing party settle this thorny issue?
+Does mediation stand to help you and your opposing party settle this thorny issue?
 What are the benefits of attending a mediation session regarding child support?
-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss just that issue.
+Today’s blog post from the Law Office of Bryan Fagan, PLLC, will discuss just that issue.
 While there are situations where mediation may not be appropriate, I believe that mediating through child support disputes can be productive and you both time and money.
 Let’s examine this issue a little further.

 Your family is not the same as my family (or your neighbor’s across the street)